EricLiuCY/Stat_306_Project/README.md

 training.R is where cross-validation happens and MSE is calculated

 visualization.R is a script file where we generated some of the plots.

+## Participation from group members:

+Every group member contributed equally to this project.

+We peer-programmed most of the code together, and wrote the report together.